Families fear for the ashes of their loved ones

 The priority for the temple is to know what happened to the ashes.
 That is very significant for all members,” Mr Tak said.

-Mr Tak said it is very early on to say anything or in full details but they’re aware of some damages to the ashes, “But the majority is still okay.”
+Mr Tak said it is very early on to say anything or in full details but they’re aware of some damage to the ashes.
+“But the majority is still okay.”

 As a Cambodian Australian, Mr Tak migrated to Australia at the age of 16.